 While there are those who believe that Population Health and Precision Health are two totally opposite concepts – one is concerned with the health of an entire population, whist precision medicine is focused on individuals within that mass, in reality, they are complementary.

 That is because precision health is able to help identify small segments of a population that may be at risk of a rare disease, or who might need education and additional screening so that they are not at increased risk of chronic or fatal disease.
 Smokers, and workers in hazardous industries like petrochemicals, are two such examples.

 Genomics is the study of a person’s entire genes (the genome), including the interaction of genes with each other and with environmental stimulus.
 Applying genomics to population health initiatives has the potential to improve the understanding of diseases amongst medical professionals and healthcare administrators, improve public health in general, and reduce health disparities.
-It is also likely to promote an interest in genomic research and the benefits of a genetic test, not only amongst Population Health Organisations but within society at large.
+It is also likely to promote an interest in genomic research and the benefits of a genetic test, not only amongst Population Health software companies but within society at large.

 It aims to shift the emphasis from the expensive treatment of existing diseases and conditions to programs and initiatives focused on concepts like wellness and self-sufficiency, to try and prevent or minimize the occurrence of illnesses occurring in the first place.

 It requires a re-purposing of health care systems so that they move away from a hospital-based model based on acute care to a more holistic approach that emphasizes prevention, and engages the patients themselves for better disease management and prevention.
 The money will be redirected into systems away from emergency care beds to long-term care programs, rehabilitation, and public health initiatives.
-The investment will also be required by Healthcare Organizations into more Precision Health Testing and into Genome Research in general.
+The investment will also be required by Healthcare Organizations into more Precision Health Solutions and into Genome Research in general.